Solid phase transitions in the liquid limit: Limiting case

 At the same time

 We conclude that equation (\ref{simpsecjs}) correctly describes the asymptotics of the secondary jump set with $O(\mu^{2})$ error, where the parameter $\Gve_{0}$ varies according to (\ref{epsobds}).
-When $\Gve_{0}=\sqrt{d_{2}}$, the secondary jump set enters one of the W-points, while when $\Gve_{0}=\sqrt[4]{d_{2}^{2}-(d_{2}-d_{1})^{2}}$ the secondary jump set enters its other end at the ``Legendre-Hadamard for phase boundaries'' bound that for small $\mu$ lies on the dashed part of the jump set in Fig.~\ref{fig:secjs}.
-The plot of (\ref{simpsecjs}) is in Fig.~\ref{fig:secjs} and is indistinguishable from the numerically obtained curve using the full (non-asymptotic) versions of secondary jump set equations.
+When $\Gve_{0}=\sqrt{d_{2}}$, the secondary jump set passes through one of the W-points.
+When $\Gve_{0}=\sqrt[4]{d_{2}^{2}-(d_{2}-d_{1})^{2}}$ it passes through the limiting point of the ``Legendre-Hadamard for phase boundaries'' bound (see \cite{grtrlhqcx}), that for small $\mu$ lies on the dashed part of the jump set in Fig.~\ref{fig:secjs}.
+The plot of (\ref{simpsecjs}) would be indistinguishable from the numerically obtained secondary jump set, if plotted in Fig.~\ref{fig:secjs}.

 \emph{Circular nucleus. }In the near-liquid limit $\mu\to 0$ we can find the asymptotics of the solution explicitly.
 We know that in the limit $\mu\to 0$ the field $d(\Bx)=\det\Grad\By(\Bx)$ must approach $d_{1}$.
 Hence,